 What does Pristiq do to your brain?

 It is thought that an SNRI drug affects two types of chemicals that act as messengers within the brain and central nervous system.
-One of these is serotonin, a neurochemical that is responsible for regulating things like mood, sexual function, digestion, memory, and other functions of health.
+One of these is serotonin, a neurochemical that is responsible for regulating things like mood, sexual function, digestion, memory, and many, many other functions of health.
 Serotonin is an inhibitory agent that allows us to relax the fight or flight responses so that these activities are possible.
 The other neurochemical that SNRI drugs affect is norepinephrine, which is a direct precursor to adrenaline, the fight or flight response neurotransmitter.
-Norepinephrine is associated with mental focus and learning, yet too much of it clinically demonstrates as anxiety.
+Norepinephrine is associated with mental focus and learning, yet too much of it clinically presents as anxiety.

 SNRI drugs keep serotonin and norepinephrine suspended in the nerve synapses, instead of allowing them to be reabsorbed into and along the nerve pathway.
 When these agents accumulate, they act more intensely, sometimes with unpredictable results.

-However, these natural chemicals will eventually degrade and become inactive, instead of being reabsorbed and recycled ready to be used again.
+However, these natural chemicals will eventually degrade and become waste products, instead of being reabsorbed and recycled ready to be used again.
 This may result in a deficiency as Pristiq does not create more serotonin or norepinephrine, only a healthy body can do that.
 This mechanism explains how drugs develop diminished efficacy over time.2

 Is Pristiq Different Than Effexor?